Inequivalent contact structures on Boothby-Wang 5-manifolds: Contact structures on simply-connected 5-manifolds

 \section{Contact structures on simply-connected 5-manifolds}

-Let $X^{2n+1}$ denote a connected, oriented manifold of odd dimension.
+Let $X^{2n+1}$ denote a connected oriented manifold of odd dimension.
 By definition, an {\em almost contact structure} on $X$ is a rank $2n$-distribution $\xi\subset TX$ together with a symplectic structure $\sigma$ on the vector bundle $\xi\rightarrow X$.
-A {\em contact structure} is an almost contact structure such that the symplectic form $\sigma$ on $\xi$ is of the form $(d\alpha)|_\xi$, where $\alpha$ is a nowhere vanishing 1-form on $X$ that defines $\xi$ in the sense that the kernel distribution $\mbox{ker}\,\alpha$ equals $\xi$.
-The 1-form $\alpha$ is called a {\em contact form}.
+A (co-orientable) {\em contact structure} is an almost contact structure such that the symplectic form $\sigma$ on $\xi$ is of the form $(d\alpha)|_\xi$, where $\alpha$ is a nowhere vanishing 1-form on $X$ that defines $\xi$ in the sense that the kernel distribution $\text{ker}\,\alpha$ equals $\xi$.
+Note that there is a slightly more general version of contact structures which are not co-orientable so that the defining 1-form and hence the symplectic structure on the distribution exists only locally on $X$.
+In the following we only consider co-orientable contact structures.

-If $(\xi,\sigma)$ is an almost contact structure, we can choose a complex structure on $\xi$ compatible with the symplectic form $\sigma$ and hence define Chern classes $c_k(\xi)\in H^{2k}(X)$.
+If $(\xi,\sigma)$ is an almost contact structure we can choose a complex structure on $\xi$ compatible with the symplectic form $\sigma$ and hence define Chern classes $c_k(\xi)\in H^{2k}(X)$.
 These classes do not depend on the choice of compatible complex structure, because the space of complex structures compatible with a given symplectic form is contractible.
 However, they depend on the choice of symplectic structure.
 For a contact structure we can choose complex structures compatible with the symplectic form $(d\alpha)|_\xi$ for a defining 1-form $\alpha$.
 Since any two defining 1-forms only differ by multiplication with a nowhere zero function on $X$, it follows that the Chern classes $c_k(\xi)$ of a contact structure depend only on the contact distribution $\xi$, not on the choice of contact form $\alpha$.

 The first Chern class of an almost contact structure $\xi$ is related to the second Stiefel-Whitney class of the manifold $X$ in the following way: \begin{lem} Let $\xi$ be an almost contact structure on $X$.
-Then $c_1(\xi)\equiv w_2(X)$ mod $2$. \end{lem} \begin{proof} By the Whitney sum formula for $TX=\xi\oplus\mathbb{R}$,
+Then $c_1(\xi)\equiv w_2(X) \bmod 2$. \end{lem} \begin{proof} By the Whitney sum formula for $TX=\xi\oplus\mathbb{R}$,